vonmillhausen/sf2000/README.md

 * You can add your own ROMs to the `roms` folder on the microSD card, which will then appear in the user ROMs menu of the device.
 You can also modify the built-in ROM lists using [FROGTOOL](https://github.com/tzlion/frogtool)
 * You can [replace the default menu theme with a custom one](#how-do-i-install-new-menu-themes)

-Many of the above tasks can be done using [Tadpole](https://github.com/EricGoldsteinNz/tadpole), a general management tool for the SF2000 developed by `.ericgoldstein`.
+Many of the above tasks can be done using [Tadpole](https://github.com/EricGoldsteinNz/tadpole), a general management tool for the SF2000 developed by `.ericgoldstein` and `jasongrieves_02643`.

 ### How do I install new menu themes?
 The SF2000 doesn't natively support themes at all; however, all of the images and sounds for the stock theme live in the `Resources` folder on the microSD card.
 Therefore, by simply replacing the stock theme's files, the stock theme can be replaced.

-A new centralised repository for boot logos, custom themes and background music has been created by `Zerter#4954`, which you can [find here](https://zerter555.github.io/sf2000-collection/); you can also find many of them linked in the `The Frog's Best Bits 🐸` thread of the `🐸data_frog_sf2000` channel in the [`Retro Handhelds` Discord server](https://discord.gg/retrohandhelds).
+A centralised repository for boot logos, custom themes and background music has been created by `Zerter#4954`, which you can [find here](https://zerter555.github.io/sf2000-collection/); you can also find many of them linked in the `The Frog's Best Bits 🐸` thread of the `🐸data_frog_sf2000` channel in the [`Retro Handhelds` Discord server](https://discord.gg/retrohandhelds).

+The community built tool [Tadpole](https://github.com/EricGoldsteinNz/tadpole) can be used to change the theme on the SF2000, amongst many other features.

-Just take the files from the theme, and use them to replace the existing files on the microSD card.
+If you wish to manually install a theme you've downloaded, just take the files from the theme, and use them to replace the existing files on the microSD card.
 You might want to make your own backup of the stock `Resources` folder first, in case you want to go back to the stock theme yourself at a later date.
 Note also that in addition to theme assets, [the `Resources` folder](#resources) also contains data files related to your [button mapping](#button-mappingskey-bindings), [favourites and history](#favourites-and-history), etc.; so when backing up or replacing files in `Resources` for themes, just be aware not to overwrite anything non-theme-related you want to keep.

 Another thing to note: some themes might come with an updated boot logo.
 If that logo is provided as [a `bisrv.asd` file](#firmwarebios-bisrvasd) in the `bios` folder, this is actually a modified _firmware_ for the device, which happens to contain the new logo.
 If you decide to replace your existing `bisrv.asd` file, you might want to make sure that the theme's firmware version matches the firmware version already on your device.
 Generally, it's probably safer just to [update your own firmware's boot logo](https://vonmillhausen.github.io/sf2000/tools/bootLogoChanger.htm) with an image file.

 ### How do I change the four shortcuts/games listed on each system's main menu page?
 Answer: with a fair bit of work!
 The _images_ for the shortcuts are baked into each system's main menu background image - check out the ["Images (Used)"](#images-used) section below, and use your browser's search feature to search for `main menu background`, and you'll see what I mean. `Zerter#4954` has created a tool for theme makers which lets you more easily edit these icons, [which you can find here](https://zerter555.github.io/sf2000-collection/mainMenuIcoEditor.html).
 The _text_ under each shortcut is stored in a separate image - in the `05.22` firmware, the files are `gkavc.ers` if the device's language is set to Chinese, or `gakne.ctp` for all other languages (again, check the details in the ["Images (Used)"](#images-used) section below).
 Finally, the actual roms that are launched for each shortcut are stored in the `xfgle.hgp` file, which is plain text - you can learn more about it in the ["ROM Lists"](#rom-lists) section below.

-Recent versions of [Tadpole](https://github.com/EricGoldsteinNz/tadpole) by `.ericgoldstein` have support for changing the shortcuts if you're looking for a more automated way to do things.
+Recent versions of [Tadpole](https://github.com/EricGoldsteinNz/tadpole) by `.ericgoldstein` and `jasongrieves_02643` have support for changing the shortcuts if you're looking for a more automated way to do things.

 ### SNES games run really slowly... what's wrong?
 There's a bug in all stock firmware versions later than the original mid-March firmware which often causes SNES games to run really slowly on first launch (and their sound is slow and lower pitch too); this only impacts SNES.
 Usually this can be corrected by launching the game, then quitting back to the game selection menu via `START + SELECT`, and then immediately re-launching the game again.
 Note however that the stock firmwares do also struggle a bit with SNES emulation in general, so any additional slowdown after the second launch is just what you get.